 Visiting Scholars connect the Center to business practitioners and academic experts and serve as a resource for students.

 Each year, we invite a small number of scholars and practitioners to join the Center.
-Since 2013, we have hosted the following Visiting Scholars:
+Since 2013, we have hosted the following Visiting and Research Scholars:

 - Justine Nolan, University of New South Wales.
 Justine has co-authored several academic papers on business and human rights and is co-editing the forthcoming textbook, Business and Human Rights: From Principles to Practice.
 She is conducting research on rights issues related to migrant labor.
 (Fall 2013 - present)